jax-ml/jax/docs/501/export.md

        * See the example [PR #20997](https://github.com/jax-ml/jax/pull/20997)
          implementing the steps below.
        * We add the custom call target `T_NEW`.
-       * We change the JAX lowering rules that were previous using `T`, to use `T_NEW`, conditionally as follows:
+       * We change the JAX lowering rules that were previously using `T`, to use `T_NEW`, conditionally as follows:

         ```python